oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/ToshyMEM.md

 ## Relations

 ### [WELLPan](WELLPan.md)
-To ToshyMEM, WELLPan is just dead weight.
+To ToshyMEM in competitions, WELLPan is just dead weight.
 She may appreciate his presence, but he doesn't really do much.
+She asks one question: Why you gotta be dead weight, why you are throwing away this chance.

-She asks one question: Why.
+Otherwise, they are chill.
+No personal beef.
+WELLPan is too chill for that, and she appreciates it.

 #airconditioner